codex-storage/nim-codex/docs/Marketplace.md

 ### 2.2.
 Generate the Required Accounts

 We will run $2$ Codex nodes: a **storage provider**, which will sell storage on the network, and a **client**, which will buy and use such storage; we therefore need two valid Ethereum accounts.
 We could create random accounts by using one of the many  tools available to that end but, since this is a tutorial running on a local private network, we will simply provide you with two pre-made accounts along with their private keys which you can copy and paste instead:

+First make sure you're back in the `marketplace-tutorial` folder and not the `codex-contracts-eth` subfolder.
+Then set these variables:

 **Storage:**
 ```sh